A downtown bar presented a big check to Royal Oak Opportunity to Serve (ROOTS) at Monday night's City Commission meeting.

 Andrea Makar from ROOTS accepted a check for $4,000, proceeds from a Cinco de Mayo celebration, from Josh Baker, the general manager of 526 Main/Tequila Blue.

 ROOTS' mission is to encourage philanthropy, strengthen the spirit of the community and enrich the quality of life in Royal Oak.

 "We are earmarking this money to seed a large event we have planned for next May for safety and park improvements," Makar said as she accepted the check.

-On May 4-5, Tequila Blue fenced off the parking lot at the corner of Sixth and Center streets and set up a large tent for a fiesta that included a pig roast and live music for adults and an inflatible bounce house, painting and crafts for kids.
+On May 4-5, fenced off the parking lot at the corner of Sixth and Center streets and set up that included a pig roast and live music for adults and an inflatible bounce house, painting and crafts for kids.
 Dora the Explorer was also on hand to greet children.

 "We want people to know the local restaurants do good for the city of Royal Oak," Baker said.